-- Buffer areas should form a meaningful space with a natural landscape character with native landscaping. - New development should generally front onto buffer areas. - Development should generally avoid high density built forms towards the edges of the site other than identified primary points of access and key features. - Pedestrian and cycle links should be included, where feasible, in buffer areas.
+- Buffer areas should form a meaningful space with a natural landscape character with native landscaping. - New development should generally front onto buffer areas. - site - other than identified primary points of access and key features. - Pedestrian and cycle links should be included, where feasible, in buffer areas.